AdityaNayak/web/_pages/ecosystem.md

 				</ol>
 				<h4 class="b-ws-top">Investment Token Swap</h4>
 				<p>Fund uses an innovative token swap to invest in TAVOs that get accepted into the guild.</p>
-				<p>$30k worth of BUIDL tokens are transferred to the startup TAVO in exchange for 20% of its tokens.
+				<p>20% of partner's capital (upto $30k) of BUIDL tokens are transferred to the startup TAVO in exchange for 20% of its tokens.
+Guild serves as a Backer.
 Both tokens are locked for a 12 month period.</p>
 				<p>BUIDL tokens can be used as collateral to borrow against.
 They can also be used to vote in the fund's decision-making.</p>
 				<p>Purpose of the fund is to grow the value of its treasury by contributing to its constituent tokens' value.</p>
 			</div>